 We accept multidisciplinary submissions (e.g., psychology, education, business, health science, communication, social science, etc.) of research that falls into the broad conference topics.

-Note: Only symposia abstract submissions are open.
-Individual abstract submissions open on the 20th of September.
-All submissions due by the 13th of Dec 11:59pm (Brisbane time GMT +10)
+All submissions due by the 10th of Jan 11:59pm (Brisbane time GMT +10)

 Submission Types